 Elevation Profile for half-marathon – a whopping 871m ascent but 7 miles have a positive ascent and the other 7 have a more descent than ascent.
 Plenty of tough hills but the benefit comes with an equal downhill.

 Aid stations at Fingle Bridge at 3 miles gives peanuts, biscuits, jellied sweets and water, coke will also be available at mile 7.5 Hillfort carpark and mile 11 back at Fingle Bridge for the final leg.

 The courses are fully marked and marshalled by runners for runners.
-First aiders running the course route, at aid stations and at race HQ.
+First aiders running the course route and at race HQ.

 Our trademark trophies for the winners and runners up.
 Prizes for age category winners (advised by email when results finalised).
 Our bespoke t-shirts can be purchased separately and collected on the day.

-Photos our recent Marshals Social Run of 11 miles in Fingle Woods :-
+Photos of our Marshals Social Run of 11 miles in Fingle Woods :-

 Permission for the use of the land is given by the National Trust and Woodland Trust.

-Permits are granted by the Trail Running Association.
+Permits 1422 and 1423 granted by the Trail Running Association.